Answers to Patients’ Frequently Asked Questions

 How do I register to become a patient at CommunityHealth?

-In order to register, you must come to a CommunityHealth clinic during our intake/registration hours.
+In order to register, you must come to the CommunityHealth clinic during our intake/registration hours.

 West Town – 2611 West Chicago Avenue, Chicago, IL 60622